markgordon22/MAKE-YOUR-MARK/README.md

 * [Popper](https://cdnjs.com/libraries/popper.js/2.5.3).
 Dependencie that bootstrap requires for some of its components to work.

 ## Testing ##

+Lighthouse was used to assess the accessibility, performance, seo and best practices and generated a report based on the mentioned criteria on a desktop and mobile.
+Lighthouse was a handy testing tool as it free, easy to use and not time consuming.
+Below are the four pages results.

 For testing I used [W3 HTML validator](https://validator.w3.org/) to check on errors in my html code for all pages and to correct them for submission.
 I received errors from each of the four pages of the website.